Part Two

 Weekly Visits

-I learned from him that after the Great War, he became the head horticulturalist at the Cambridge University Botanic Gardens.
+I learned that Mr. Blades was the head gardener at the Cambridge University Botanical Gardens.
 His expertise drew the attention of prominent families around Cambridge, and he helped tend their private estates.
-When his time at the Botanic Gardens came to an end, he continued his craft by caring for the gardens at Sidney Sussex College.
+When his time at the Botanical Gardens came to an end, he continued his craft by caring for the gardens at Sidney Sussex College.

 Beyond his professional life, he was deeply involved with the Boy Scouts and had a lifelong love of singing.
 He sang in a choir, and the piece that moved him most was Handel’s Messiah.